sveltie/sveltie/README.md

 </p>
 <center>
   Hi, <strong>I'm Svelt!</strong> ♡ (˘▽˘) <br>
-I'm 17 years old and I aim to be a software engineer in the future. <br> But aside from that, I'm pretty dummie and hav no friends....
+I'm 17 years old and uhh..
+I aim to be a software engineer in the future. <br> But aside from that, I'm pretty dummie and hav no friends....
 Feel <br> free to chat with me and stuffs!
 </center>

 ## Contact Me